dwyl/hapi-login/README.md

 server.connection({ port: 8000 });

-// define the options you are going to pass in when registering your plugin var opts = { fields:fields, handler:handler, loginPath: loginPath }; // the fields and handler defined above
+// define the options you are going to pass in when registering your plugin var opts = { fields:fields, handler:handler, loginPath:loginPath }; // the fields and handler defined above

 server.register([{ register: require('hapi-login'), options:opts }], function (err) {
   if (err) { console.error('Failed to load plugin:', err); }